lStanev00/PvP-Scalpel-backend/README.md

 By using this application, you consent to this usage for session and security management.

-At POST route : /login
+### At POST route : /login

+The route expect a json body with the following info:
+ - email : String
+ - password : String ( as is )
+ - fingerprint : Object ( check the image bellow )

 ![alt text](./README_ASSETS/fprint.png)